 The root system is the key to a healthy tree.
 The soil that surrounds the roots directly affects their quality.

-The best soil for Japanese maple is loose and nutritious soil.
-It is also important that the substrate is well-drained and slightly acidic.
+QUICK ANSWER: The best soil for Japanese maple is a loose and nutritious mix.
+It is also essential that the substrate is well-drained and slightly acidic.
 To get such a soil mix, add 1-2 buckets of soil conditioner to the native soil.

 Soil requirements

-In general, Japanese Maple is capable of adapting to a wide range of soils.
-So in most cases, you don’t need to do anything to your soil.
+In general, Japanese Maple can adapt to a wide range of soils.
+So, in most cases, you don’t need to do anything to your soil.

 But if you want to give your maple a good start, it is a good idea to improve the native soil.
 The best material for improvement is organic matter.